deadpyxel/tabulanil-sanity-dnd5e/README.md

 While this module was intended for personal use, there are some things I would like to add in the future:

+- Recovery of sanity on Rest
+- Migration to FoundryVTT v12
 - Compatibility with other Actor sheet types (Legacy Player sheet, Tidy 5e Sheet)
 - Sanity based Rolls
 - Ways to customize the Insanity thresholds